-– that Jesus up to his resurrection appeared in the form of a humble servant refraining from the full use of the divine glory, which he always had;
+– that Jesus up until His resurrection appeared in the form of a humble servant refraining from the full use of divine glory, which He always had;

-– that God’s only-begotten Son became man like we, although without sin, in order to take our place under the requirements of the Law and suffer and die in our stead;
+– that God’s only-begotten Son became man like us, although without sin, in order to take our place under the requirements of the Law and suffer and die in our stead;

-– that Christ’s obedience and sacrifice by virtue of his deity were a perfect atonement of our sins and the sins of the whole world;
+– that Christ’s obedience and sacrifice by virtue of His deity was a perfect atonement of our sins and the sins of the whole world;

-– that Christ’s resurrection proclaims the remission of sins, the victory over the death an the devil for all mankind;
+– that Christ’s resurrection proclaims the remission of sins and the victory over death and the devil for all mankind;

-– Priest, who once for all sacrified himself for us and now and for ever prays for us,
+o the Priest, who once for all sacrificed Himself for us and now and for ever prays for us,

-– King, the mighty ruler over heaven and earth, who governs and guides his Church on earth and finally brings her into the kingdom of glory;
+o the King, the mighty ruler over heaven and earth, who especially governs and guides His Church on earth and finally brings her into the kingdom of glory;

-– that Jesus also in his human nature has ascended into heaven and is now sitting on the right hand of the Father and that he will return to judge the living and the death.
+– that Jesus also in His human nature has ascended into heaven and is now sitting on the right hand of the Father and will return to judge the living and the dead.

-All our salvation is dependent on that Christ is true God and true man.
-The Church may never, not for a moment, depart from the Bible’s doctrine on incarnation, that God became man for our salvation.
+All our salvation is dependent upon the basis that Christ is true God and true man.
+The Church may never, not for a moment, depart from the Bible's doctrine on the incarnation, that God became man for our salvation.

-The divine nature of Jesus has never come into existence, but has existed from eternity.
-His human nature on the other hand came into existence at specific moment, namely when the Virgin Mary was pregnant through a miracle of the Holy Spirit.
-Mary is therefore rightly called “The mother of God.”
-The doctrine of the Roman Catholic church of Virgin Mary’s “Immaculate Conception” and freedom from sin, as a prerequisite for her to become God’s mother, has no support in the Scripture.
+The divine nature of Jesus has never come into existence but has existed from eternity.
+His human nature on the other hand came into existence at a specific moment, namely when the Virgin Mary became pregnant through a miracle of the Holy Spirit.
+Mary is therefore rightly called “The Mother of God”.
+The doctrine of the Roman Catholic Church of the Virgin Mary’s “Immaculate Conception” and freedom from sin as a prerequisite for her to become God’s mother has no support in the Scriptures.
 Mary was as all other people, born with hereditary sin.
 However, through the special operation of the Holy Spirit at the moment of conception this sin was not transmitted to Jesus.
-His becoming man was immaculate and he was born entirely without sin.
+His becoming man was immaculate and He was born entirely without sin.

-The joining of Christ’s two natures into one single person (unio personalis) is such that Jesus at the same time is entirely God and entirely man.
-This union is so deep and mutual that everything that is said about Jesus as God also could be said of him as a man and vice versa.
-What belongs to the one nature belongs also to the other one.
-When Jesus for example walked on water, ordered the storm to be quite or raised people from the dead, he did not do it only as the Son of God, but also as man.
-And when the Bible says that “the blood of Jesus Christ His Son cleanses us from all sin” (1 John 1:7) although the Godhead neither has body nor blood, it is the very union with the human nature in the person of Christ that makes this statement true and correct.
+The joining of Christ's two natures into one single person (unio personalis) is such that Jesus at the same time is entirely God and entirely man.
+This union is so deep and mutual that everything that is said about Jesus as God also could be said of Him as a man and vice versa.
+What belongs to the one nature belongs also to the other.
+When Jesus for example walks on water, orders the storm to be stilled or raises people from the dead, He does it not only as the Son of God.
+He does it also as a man.
+And when the Bible says that “the blood of Jesus Christ His Son cleanses us from all sin”, (1 John 1:7) although the Godhead neither has body nor blood, it is the very union with the human nature in the person of Christ that makes this statement true and correct.
 In Christ the Godhead has body and blood.
-It is a very precious consolation, that God himself has redeemed us through his suffering and death for us.
+That God Himself has redeemed us through His suffering and death is a very precious consolation.

-During his lifetime on earth Jesus up to the resurrection appears as a man in a form of humbleness.
-He lived in poverty and simplicity and was exposed to dishonour, sufferings and in the end to a disgraceful death.
-Mostly he did not show the divine power and glory that all the time was his.
-He used it in a limited way.
-This was all along the line of the marvellous, divine plan of salvation.
-Jesus, the Son of God, was going to redeem mankind through his suffering and death.
-We could never deep enough think of the remarkable truth that he who was mighty God from eternity became a week and helpless man and let himself be so cruelly treated.
-He was like a silent and patient sacrificial lamb lead to the slaughter (Is.
+During His life upon earth Jesus up until the resurrection appears as a man in a form of humbleness.
+He lived in poverty and simplicity and was exposed to dishonour and sufferings and in the end to a disgraceful death.
+Mostly He did not show the divine power and glory that all the time was His.
+He used it to a limited extent.
+It was all along the line of the marvellous, divine plan of salvation that Jesus, the Son of God, should redeem mankind through suffering and dying for them.
+We could never ponder enough upon that He who was God from eternity became a weak and helpless man and become so cruelly treated.
+He was as a silent and patient sacrificial lamb led to the slaughter (Isa.
 53:7).
-But in the midst of all this it is the very Deity of Christ that gives his sacrificial death such a range and redeeming power that it covers the sins of all men in all times.
-Nobody being merely a man could shoulder the huge burden that Jesus bore on the cross.
-That is only possible for someone being God.
+But in the midst of all this it is the very deity of Christ that gives His sacrificial death such range and redeeming power.
+It covers the sins of all men in all times.
+No one being only a man could shoulder the huge burden that Jesus bore on the cross.
+That is only possible for someone who is God.

 Without atonement or satisfaction there is no salvation.
-The justice of God demands that the law is fulfilled and the sin is punished.
-On the other hand the love of God wants all sinners to be saved.
-This love of God is realized in Christ’s vicarious work, his satisfactio vicaria, which consists of his holy doing and suffering obedience (active and passive obedience) in our stead – a perfect obedience in which the Son of God, submits to the demands of the Law on us, fulfills them for us, suffers our punishment and dies our death.
+The justice of God demands that the law is fulfilled and sin is punished.
+On the other hand God in His love wants sinners to be saved.
+This love of God is realised in Christ’s vicarious work, His satisfactio vicaria, which consists of His holy works and suffering obedience (active and passive obedience) in our stead – the perfect obedience in which the Son of God submits to the requirement of the Law, fulfils it for us, suffers our punishment and dies our death.

 On Good Friday Christ died as a sinner in our stead.
-But on Easter Sunday he was raised righteous in our stead.
-By rising Christ up from the death God declared him free from all the sins he had taken upon himself on the cross.
-They were all atoned and paid for.
-He therefore presents the living Christ as the perfect conqueror of the sin, the death and the devil and bids the whole world to believe the remission of sins in the Resurrected.
-It is this forgiveness that we today meet in the means of grace, where God for the sake of Christ permanently and anew forgives and justifies sinners turning to him.
+But on Easter Sunday He rose righteous in our stead.
+By rising Christ up from the dead God declared Him free from all the sins He had taken upon Himself on the cross.
+They were atoned and paid for.
+He therefore presents the living Christ as the perfect conqueror of sin, death, and the devil and bids the whole world to believe the remission of sins in The Risen One.
+It is this forgiveness that today meets us in the means of grace, where God for Christ's sake ever anew forgives and justifies sinners who turn to Him.

 Jesus said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.”
 (John 14:6)